zerogpm/API-rest-json-data/README.md

 Here's why:
 * Your time should be focused on creating something amazing.
 A project that solves a problem and helps others
-* You shouldn't be doing the same tasks over and over like setting up wordpress, PHP, MYSQL, Nginx
+* You shouldn't be doing the same tasks over and over like setting up wordpress, PHP, MYSQL
 * You should implement DRY principles to the rest of your life :smile:

 <p align="right">(<a href="#top">back to top</a>)</p>